william-lawrence/math-and-ruby/problem_1/problem_1.md

 This is a great problem because it takes a classic problem (FizzBuzz) and adds an extra layer too it.
 More importantly, it has a single integer result as opposed to an array of integers and strings.

+## Breaking it down.

+This problem is basically saying that we need to do a few things.
+First, we need to find all the numbers from 1-999 that are multiples of 3 or 5.
+Then, we need to sum all those numbers together.
+This is a pretty straightforward problem.
+Let's see what we can do.

 ## Attempt One: Iterative Approach

 I remember the first time I was asked to look at FizzBuzz, and the sort of approach that I would take when I first started coding.
 It would have looked something like this.